 Moreover, digital business model are often context specific, for example, in the manufacturing industry there is currently a large momentum for new business models based on ideas about a new industrial revolution (e.g., Industry 4.0).

-- Studying the academic literature on business models, digitization and digital innovation
+- studying the academic literature on business models, digitization and digital innovation

-- Conducting empirical research into digital business models (e.g., case studies, surveys, simulations, action design research)
+- conducting empirical research into digital business models (e.g., case studies, surveys, simulations, action design research)

-- Understanding, integrating and developing (new) theory
+- understanding, integrating and developing new theory.

 Skills and experience

-You may be able to apply for a research scholarship in our annual scholarship round.
+You may be eligible to apply for a research scholarship.